LaunchCodeEducation/liftoff-assignments/C1-Online_Profiles/README.md

 ### Resume
 You will need to upload a .PDF of your resume to this repo, or connect with your mentor on an alternate way of submitting your resume.

-> *Your GitHub repository is public*, if you do not want to upload your resume to a public facing repository talk with your Mentor about an alternate way to submit this assignment.
+> *Your GitHub repository is public* if you do not want to upload your resume to a public facing repository talk with your Mentor about an alternate way to submit this assignment.